Barnack: The primary burial

 The primary burial was of a man aged between 35 and 45.
-He died sometime between 2330 and 2130 BC.
+He died some time between 2330 and 2130 BC.
 He was very robustly built and quite tall for the time: about 5 ft 10 in.
 He was suffering from slight arthritis.
-Marks on his bones, and those of the other people in the barrow, show that they were used to squatting.
+Marks on his bones and on those of the other people in the barrow show that they were used to squatting.
 It is unknown if this was due to their work or just how they sat.
 His teeth had no disease but were well worn, showing he ate mainly a gritty diet of cereals.